esl/MongooseIM/doc/advanced-configuration/HTTP-roster-module.md

 * **url** /:domain/:user/contacts/:domain2/:user2
 * **Return values:**
     * status 200
-* **Description:** Deletes item if it exists.
+* **Description:** Deletes item coresponding to `:user2`@`:domain2` from `:user`@`:domain`'s roster if it exists.
 The item to delete is provided in the url.

+## Implementation

+`mod_roster_http` is a callback module implementing the `mod_roster` behaviour, which services XMPP roster requests by registering handlers to hooks and providing all the machinery, it calls on a 'backend' module such as 'mod_roster_http' to interface with some kind of data-store.